Twilight-Oracle/twilight-oracle/content/search.md

 not (place influence)
 ```

-Combining terms with "and" requires all of them (the default behavior).
+Combine terms with "and" to require all of them (the default behavior).

 ```
 influence and not place